jorahty/slime/README.md

 ## Todo

+- draw something locally
+- draw something from the server

+end goal:
+low latency networked dial with expo client perfect controls multiple clients experiencing the same physics

+straight to the point:
+networked dial? reuse code
+square canvas component that renders updates as frames controls component that uses the input snack and emits input signals

 - Setup git repo, Assert that deployment to replit works, Make template, Get a stable, production feeling github workflow thing going
 - Check performance on replit
 - Start drawing shapes on the Client